 After a couple of tries, I timed the shutter and the movement.
 Thought this looked cool.

-Being fueled with “creativity” I thought, how else can I do this?
-How else can I use the moon for some “creative” photography.
+Being fueled by “creativity” I thought, how else can I do this?
+How else can I use the moon for some “creative” photography?

 So I did just that.